reinierdevalk/abtab/README.md

     $ cd ~/
     $ ls -a

+>:warning: **Note for macOS users** If your default shell is `zsh` rather than `bash`, it is the `.zprofile` file, also located in your `HOME` directory, that must be adapted.
+In this case, replace `.bash_profile` with `.zprofile` in all commands below.
+You can check which shell you are using by running

+    $ echo $SHELL

-If the file does not appear in the items listed, you must create it.
+If `.bash_profile` does not appear in the items listed under the `HOME` directory, you must create it.

     $ touch ~/.bash_profile